sourcegraph/handbook/content/direction/code-graph/batch-changes/index.md

 Customers tend to struggle with configuring Batch Changes.
 This delays trials, can create a bad first impression, and requires work from CEs and CSEs.
 The top issues surfaced to CSE, CE and Product are:

 - Changesets are not syncing frequently enough.
 There also are many feature requests for a bulk sync operation ([#21458](https://github.com/sourcegraph/sourcegraph/issues/21548)), that indicate that users think changesets do not sync properly.
-The current root cause is that users forget to setup [webhooks](https://docs.sourcegraph.com/batch_changes/references/requirements#batch-changes-effect-on-code-host-rate-limits).
+The current root cause is that users haven't set up [webhooks](https://docs.sourcegraph.com/batch_changes/references/requirements#batch-changes-effect-on-code-host-rate-limits).
 - Users struggle to configure credentials, and get confused by the various options (code host token, global service account, personal access token).

-Besides configuration, we there are lots of requests for [mounting files on batch change steps containers](https://github.com/sourcegraph/sourcegraph/issues/14851).
+Besides configuration, there are lots of requests for [mounting files on batch change steps containers](https://github.com/sourcegraph/sourcegraph/issues/14851).

 ## FY 2022 Q4 goals